shamak1/playwright-azure-mfa-auth/README.md

 - ✅ Never commit `.env` files or `auth.json`
 - ✅ Use Azure DevOps variable groups for secrets
 - ✅ Mark sensitive variables as secret
-- ✅ Use service accounts with minimal permissions
+- ✅ Use accounts with sufficient permissions / roles
-- ✅ Regularly rotate credentials

 ## Troubleshooting